bouda19/docfx-image-light-dark-modern-template-sample/README.md

 The goal of this project is to explain how to update image based on dark and light theme of a modern [Docfx](https://dotnet.github.io/docfx/index.html) template.

+The result can be found at the following [demo site](https://bouda19.github.io/docfx-image-light-dark-modern-template-sample/)

 ## Quick implementation

 Follow the official [Custom Template](https://dotnet.github.io/docfx/docs/template.html?tabs=modern#custom-template) guide to add a `main.css` CSS file into a custom template.